COCONUT CHUTNEY (UMMA'S FAMOUS CHUTNEY)

 Water - enough to grind chutney to a smooth, thick paste

-Put all the ingredients into a Magic Bullet (Magic Bullet Small Blender) and grind to a paste.
+Add all the ingredients to a blender and grind to a smooth paste.
 Add water in incremental quantities and keep grinding.

 Comments